carlos-molina/contraval/README.md

 ### Model checking
- Spin can verify the logical consistency of the model epromela model of the smart contract against correctness properties written in LTL (Linear Temporal Logics) formulae. <br />
+ Spin can verify the logical consistency of the model epromela of the smart contract against correctness properties written in LTL (Linear Temporal Logics) formulae. <br />